ETS-Android2/GoalsVault/README.md

 User will get coins based on the level of difficulty of the task.
 Challenges of a certain category will be unlocked after a day of completion of the previous challenge.
 Record of completed challenges and tasks will be stored in a database.

 ## How To Run Project:
-1)Visit https://developer.android.com/studio?gclid=CjwKCAjww-CGBhALEiwAQzWxOm1PBsxX50mQqdQTqsxKUS40DW0FghZEr29K5kkHShBVMkwM3xs0XhoC3akQAvD_BwE&gclsrc=aw.ds to install the AndroidStudio
+1) Visit https://developer.android.com/studio?gclid=CjwKCAjww-CGBhALEiwAQzWxOm1PBsxX50mQqdQTqsxKUS40DW0FghZEr29K5kkHShBVMkwM3xs0XhoC3akQAvD_BwE&gclsrc=aw.ds to install the AndroidStudio

-2)Wait for the installation of the Studio
+2) Wait for the installation of the Studio

-3)After successful installation, paste the given GoalsVault Folder in the Android Studios Projects.
+3) After successful installation, paste the given GoalsVault Folder in the Android Studios Projects.

-4)Open the Project.
+4) Open the Project.

-5)You can either connect device physically, through a USB cable and enable USB debugging (in Developer Options) on your phone to Install the project or Run emulator to test the project
+5) You can either connect device physically, through a USB cable and enable USB debugging (in Developer Options) on your phone to Install the project or Run emulator to test the project

-6)To access Java Files go to C:\xyz\xyz\AndroidStudioProjects\GoalsVault\app\src\main\java\com\example directory to access Java Files
+6) To access Java Files go to C:\xyz\xyz\AndroidStudioProjects\GoalsVault\app\src\main\java\com\example directory to access Java Files

-7)To access XML Files go to C:\xyz\xyz\AndroidStudioProjects\GoalsVault\app\src\main\res directory to access
+7) To access XML Files go to C:\xyz\xyz\AndroidStudioProjects\GoalsVault\app\src\main\res directory to access

 ## Screenshots:
    ![](https://user-images.githubusercontent.com/76608263/148930720-3f4cce75-0303-40ab-9743-1869493e77a6.png)